Wigan Warriors: Team

+Academy

+Wigan's academy and youth development system is regarded as one of the very best in the UK within rugby league and contributes immensely to the sport.
+The club has a very strong and proud tradition of producing a large quantity of high quality rugby league players.
+Wigan prides itself on having a significant group of homegrown talent within its first team squad.
+The players which Wigan produce often go on to represent Wigan's first team or they may leave the club and play for other Super League and Championship clubs.
+Over the years, Wigan have faced Super League and Championship teams containing former players who have either debuted and had careers in the first team but have then left the club or have come through the youth development system and have moved on before playing for the first team.

 Supporters

 Wigan is one of the most well supported British rugby league clubs.

+Home matches during the 1880s saw Wigan regularly attracted over 7,000 supporters.
+The rugby code often dwarfed those seen on the same weekend at Association Football matches around the country.
+Up until 1895, Wigan had 18 matches that attracted over 8,000 supporters on home soil whilst matches against Warrington, Swinton and Oldham were a big draw on away days.
+The highest recorded home attendance was for the 1886 Wigan Union Charity Cup Final between Wigan and Aspull which attracted 18,000 spectators.

+During the 1880s, Wigan fans often took advantage of local train companies offering cheap rail fares for big matches.
+The local train companies took advantage of Wigan supporters who travelled in numbers to away matches.
+The most popular matches of that era included trips to Warrington and Swinton where between 2,000 and 3,000 supporters travelled regularly.

-During the 2006 season, in which the team was struggling to avoid relegation, the attendances were increasing as fans came to support the club and offer vocal support, many of whom may have not attended on a regular basis previously.
+During the 2006 season, in which the team was struggling to avoid relegation, home attendances increased as fans came to support the club and offer vocal support, many of whom may have not attended on a regular basis previously.

 The club averaged 16,016 per home game in 2007.
-In 2010 Wigan were officially the best supported club in Super League with a higher average attendance than nearest rivals Leeds Rhinos.
-The club have now been confirmed as the best supported club for the last three seasons of 2010, 2011 and 2012.
+In 2010 Wigan were officially the best-supported club in Super League with a higher average attendance than nearest rivals Leeds Rhinos.
+The club have now been confirmed as the best-supported club for the last three seasons of 2010, 2011 and 2012.

 As a gesture of thanks, the 2008 season saw the Wigan fans have the squad number 18 dedicated to them, a practice which has since continued each season.
 Joe Lydon commented "This is a new practice for clubs who recognise the extra special support which loyal fans can provide to their team in both good and bad times.
 It is particularly apt for Wigan fans".

 From early 2008, the Wigan fans have often chanted to the tune of The Entertainer.
 One of the beginning lines of this particular chant is "We're the Greatest Club in the World".